The Top 5 Best Back Exercises

 Functions of the Back

 Contrary to what you might think when you picture a row, the function of the lats is to pull the arm down toward the pelvis.
-When the arm is in a fixed position such as with a pull up, the lats serve to bring the body up towards the arm.
+When the arm is in a fixed position such as with a pull-up, the lats serve to bring the body up towards the arm.
 The function is the same, but the motion depends upon the position of the arms and torso.
+Lats also function to stabilize the torso during many movements, including the flat bench press and overhead press.

-Your traps function to facilitate scapular elevation (shrugging), scapular adduction (rowing) and scapular depression (pull downs).
+Your traps function to facilitate scapular elevation (shrugging), scapular adduction (rowing), and scapular depression (pull-downs).
 Often they work in conjunction with the lats and the other small muscles, especially when rowing or pulling down.

 Top 5 Best Back Exercises